 Common Add-ons for Tents: What You Need and What You Can Skip

 Pricing on this stuff tends to be regional.
-I'm based in southeast USA; if you're in Chicago or LA, you're probably going to end up spending more.
+I'm based in the southeast USA; if you're in Chicago or LA, you're probably going to end up spending more.

 When you're shopping around, make sure you get pricing that includes delivery, set-up, any accessories, fire/zoning permits if needed, and take-down.
-If at all possible, try to get the tent delivered and set up a couple days ahead of time, so you have time to set up and decorate.
+If at all possible, try to get the tent delivered and set up a couple of days ahead of time, so you have time to set up and decorate.
 A 40' x 80' tent is going to take at least hours for the tent people to set up.